danielsaidi/AppIconKit/README.md

-## Documentation & Demo app
+## Documentation

 This library will get a proper documentation once it gets more than 100 stars.
-Until then, check out the getting-started guide above and the demo app below.